Reflecting Upon Irreducible Mind

 However,

-Siqueira could justify his position arguing the the authors of the book concede
+Siqueira could justify his position arguing the the authors of the book

-to outstrip in principle the explanatory potential of physical processes
+appear to outstrip in principle the explanatory potential of physical processes

 occurring in brains."